JWarmenhoven/DBDA-python/README.md

 # DBDA-python
 I recently started looking into probabilistic modelling by reading <A target="_blank" href='https://sites.google.com/site/doingbayesiandataanalysis/'>'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan'</A> by John Kruschke (2015).
-This repository contains Python code for a selection of models and figures from the book.
+This repository contains Python code (<A href='http://pymc-devs.github.io/pymc3/'>PyMC3</A>) for a selection of models and figures from the book.
 The datasets used in this repository have been retrieved from the book's website.<P>

 ...work in process..<P>